Shane Connor

-Connor has appeared in the Network Ten TV series Prisoner as well as its re-imagining series Wentworth on Foxtel.

 Early life

 Connor was born in Woodville, South Australia in April 1959 and graduated from University of Melbourne drama division the Victorian College of the Arts in the early 1980s.
 He worked steadily in film, theatre and television for many years.

 Career

 Connor's television credits include the Channel Seven series Fire, the Australian Broadcasting Corporation drama Heartland, the miniseries The Harp in the South and Poor Man's Orange and Halifax f.p.
 (1998).
 He appeared in the USA television network miniseries Moby Dick as Flask.

-Connor also played guest roles in Australian soap operas: He played a guest role of Kevin, husband of Cheryll (Lisa Aldenhoven), in the women's prison drama serial Prisoner.
-Then in 1986 he returned to the series in the recurring role of biker Bongo Connors.
-Connor had a brief role as another biker, Angel, in Sons and Daughters in 1986.
+Connor also played guest roles in Australian soap operas: He played Kevin, husband of Cheryll (Lisa Aldenhoven), in the women's prison drama serial Prisoner.
+Then in 1986 he returned to the series in the recurring role of biker Bongo Connors, the brother of Glenda Linscott's character, Rita Connors.
+He later appeared in its re-imagined series Wentworth on Foxtel. playing the partner of Leah Purcell's updated version of the very same character.
+Connor had a brief role as another biker, Angel, in another soap opera Sons and Daughters, in 1986.

-Awards include the 1984 Penguin Award for best actor, 1995 Green Room Award for outstanding fringe performer and a nomination for the 1998 AFI Award for best actor in a leading role in a television drama (Halifax f.p.).
+Awards include the 1984 Penguin Award for Best Actor and the 1995 Green Room Award for Outstanding Fringe Performer.
+He also received a nomination for the 1998 AFI Award for Best Actor in a Leading Role in a Television Drama (for Halifax f.p.).